argent-smith/opam_docker/README.md

 # OPAM Dockerfiles

 Here are the Dockerfiles I use to build OPAM images for my own projects.
-The branches correspond to different architectures/compilers.

-The images can be found [here](https://hub.docker.com/r/argentoff/opam/)
+The images can be found [here](https://hub.docker.com/r/argentoff/opam/).